arkflame/InterfaceMaker/README.md

 # Interface Maker

-InterfaceMaker is a revoluationary plugin to handle and customize join items, hotbars and menus with a developer friendly API.
+InterfaceMaker is a modern plugin to handle and customize join items, hotbars and menus with a developer friendly API.

 # Features